thomasstrassmann/DaCapo-API/README.md

 **Automatic testing**

-A small test suite was also written for each app.
+A test suite was also written for each app.
 The profiles app is excluded from this because it is used in conjunction with the other apps anyway and is therefore tested and because a crucial operation, namely the creation of profiles, takes place with django signals.
 A test suite therefore seemed rather inappropriate.

-For the instruments, bookmarks and followers app the following tests were written:
+For the instruments, bookmarks, followers, wanted and rating app the following tests were written:

 **Instruments**
 * can view instruments